nnellans/bash-guide/README.md

 ### 6. Word Splitting

-- By default, Word Splitting looks for spaces, tabs, and newline characters and treats them as delimiters between words
+- Word Splitting looks for spaces, tabs, and newline characters and treats them as delimiters between words
 - Spaces, tabs, and newlines are the default value for the special Shell variable `$IFS` (which stands for Internal Field Separator)
   - If you want Word Splitting to operate differently, then update the value of `$IFS`
 - Word Splitting only occurs on the results of other expansions, namely Parameter Expansion, Command Substitution, and Arithmetic Expansion